Beam SQL overview

 Apache Calcite dialect

-The Calcite overview summarizes Apache Calcite operators, functions, syntax, and data types supported by Beam SQL.
+The Beam Calcite SQL overview summarizes Apache Calcite operators, functions, syntax, and data types supported by Beam Calcite SQL.

 Beam SQL extensions

-Beam SQL has additional extensions to make it easy to leverage Beam’s unified batch/streaming model and support for complex data types.
+Beam SQL has additional extensions leveraging Beam’s unified batch/streaming model and processing complex data types.
+You can use these extensions with all Beam SQL dialects.